joshcanhelp/josh-to-11/content/post/151-getscientific-is-alive.md

 wpid: 2083
 ---

-# It Actually Happened - GetScientific is Alive!

 I write this post not quite believing that this important project has actually come to fruition.
 Not because of a lack of desire and not because of a lack of ability (though that does explain some of the delay) but more because a project that takes this long can very be relegated to “standby” status for eternity.
 Thankfully, in this case, that was not meant to happen.